 It was a big day for Seattle.
 This was the day I decided to ask Oregonian columnist and Portland Sports 750 The Game radio host John Canzano who had the upper hand in the Seattle-Portland sports rivalry.
 “Portland needs Seattle, and Seattle needs Portland,” Canzano said.
 “It’s an absolutely symbiotic relationship.”

 There’s a whole lot of history between these towns’ teams.
 Seattle-based sports historian David Eskenazi, who writes for the website Sports Press Northwest, traces the Portland-Seattle sports grudge back more than 120 years to 1890, when the two cities were part of baseball’s new, four-team Pacific Northwest League.
-In the past 90 years, Seattle and Portland have won exactly one major championship—in any pro sport—apiece: an NBA title for the Trail Blazers in 1977 and one for the Sonics in 1979.
+In the past 90 years, Seattle has won three major championships to Portland's one, including an NBA title for the Sonics in 1979.
 “There are still Blazers fans who say the Sonics wouldn’t have won it if Bill Walton was healthy,” Eskenazi says.

 Seattle can still put on its Russell Wilson jersey, point to Felix Hernandez’s Cy Young hardware, and show off the NFL and MLB toys Portland doesn’t have, but that’s not how this rivalry works.
 Portland can’t be jealous—in May 1964, voters in the Portland area voted down the multipurpose stadium that could have brought the Seahawks or another NFL team to town.